 You’ll Discover Entrepreneurial Opportunities

 For nurses with an entrepreneurial itch to scratch, Botox certification can open the doors to building an aesthetics-focused business.
-Even if you don’t dream of working exclusively for yourself, aesthetics training can provide a platform for various side businesses that can supplement your primary clinical practice.
+Even if you don’t dream of working exclusively for yourself, aesthetics training can provide a platform for various side businesses for cosmetic nursing that can supplement your primary clinical practice.

 Nurses Who Make the Move to Aesthetic Medicine Enjoy Even More Benefits